Accelerated B.S. Chemistry

 Accelerated BS to MS Program

-Once accepted into an accelerated degree program, it is strongly recommended for students to stay in close communication with their advisor regarding pursuit of acceptance into the Graduate School and the master's degree program at Idaho State University.
-Acceptance into an accelerated program during the bachelor's degree program is the first step in the admissions process.
-A separate application to the Graduate School is necessary for all accelerated programs.
+Students should apply directly to the Chemistry Department.
+Applicants may be admitted to the program after completing 64 credit hours, including the courses in the table below or their equivalents.
+Once accepted into the accelerated degree program, students are expected to stay in close communication with their advisors regarding eventual admission to the ISU Graduate School and the MS degree program.
+Acceptance into an accelerated program during the BS degree program is the first step in the admissions process; a separate application to the Graduate School is necessary for all accelerated programs.
 For more information regarding application and admission to the Graduate School at Idaho State University, please see the Graduate Admissions section of the graduate catalog (http://coursecat.isu.edu/graduate/graduateadmissions/).

 Program Admission Requirements